ClearKeep/ck-backend/README.md

 - Use default Master realm or create new realm
 - In General tab: setting value for *Frontend URL* if you want to use custom domain
 - In Login tab: switch on *Verify email* and *Login with email*
-- In Token tab: setting value for token/refresh_token
+- In Token tab: enable `Revoke Refresh Token`
 - In Email tab: setting SMTP email

 **Setting for client:**